PromptQuorumPromptQuorum

 Error 7: CUDA / ROCm Initialization Errors

-CUDA and ROCm errors typically mean a driver/library version mismatch.
+CUDA and ROCm errors mean driver/library version mismatch -- update your driver to the required minimum version.

 Error 8: Garbled, Repetitive, or Nonsensical Output

-Garbled output almost always means you are using a base model instead of the instruct/chat variant, or the wrong prompt template is being applied.
+Garbled output almost always means you are using a base model instead of an instruct/chat variant.
+Base models generate raw text completions, not answers to questions.

-Base models (e.g., `llama3.1:8b`) are not fine-tuned for conversation and produce raw completions that look like garbled text when prompted with a question.
+Base models (e.g., `llama3.1:8b`) are not fine-tuned for conversation, and when prompted with a question, generate raw completions that look like gibberish.
 Always use the instruct variant: `llama3.1:8b-instruct`.
+See How to Install LM Studio for a GUI-based method to switch model variants.

 In Ollama, the default tag for most models already points to the instruct variant.
-If you downloaded from Hugging Face manually, confirm the filename includes "Instruct" or "chat".
+If you manually downloaded from Hugging Face, confirm the filename includes "Instruct" or "chat".

 bash